-The course travels along the chalk ridgeway, starting just outside of Winchester, the capital city of Saxon England and heading due east until the trail ends in Eastbourne.
-The South Downs tower over Southern England affording runners awe inspiring views north across the Weald and south across the coast and the Channel.
-As with all Centurion events, runners will be fully supported by 13 well stocked aid stations, full medical support and course markings through difficult areas in addition to the pre-existing national trail waymarkers.
-Race held under full UK Athletics Permit granted through the TRA (Permit Number 2576.
+The South Downs tower over Southern England affording runners awe inspiring views north across the Weald and the coast/ English Channel.
+As with all Centurion events, runners will be fully supported by 6 well stocked aid stations, full medical support and a marked course.
+Race held under full UK Athletics Permit granted through the TRA (Permit Number 3344).

 No. of Starters